Seattle Aerospace Short Course

 Who should attend?

-The course is designed for engineers and technicians working in all aircraft design and testing areas, including electrical, avionics and communications.
-Aircraft managers and project engineers who coordinate airplane testing and/or certification-related areas are also recommended to attend.
+The course is designed for all aircraft design areas including electrical, avionics, and HIRF/lightning engineers and aircraft technicians.
+Aircraft managers and project engineers working in electrical/avionics related areas should also attend.

 $2,595 (early registration)